 I should caution you that a project like this is for those who feel comfortable tearing computers apart, and that have been successful in putting them back together into working order.
 A single careless step can send the laptop to the trash heap once and for all, so careful, deliberate work is definitely called for.

 I should also say this article describes the steps I went through to build a LTPF from a Gateway computer.
 The laptop you use will probably be different so you will need to adapt the information here accordingly.
-Photo 1 shows my finished LTPF.
+Photo 1 at the top shows my finished LTPF.

 I had to completely disassemble the laptop and get rid of all extraneous parts to squeeze the laptop circuitry and the LCD display into the shadow box I wanted to use.
 Before disassembling the laptop, it is important you measure the display area as accurately as possible.
 In fact, measure it twice or three times to be sure you get the measurements right.
 This is the area of the display between the plastic parts that frame it, where content can be displayed.
 You will understand why this is important shortly.